Give your Dog its Day at CSBarks Dog Festival!

 Tails will be a-waggin’ and noses a-sniffin’ at this popular and playful festival.
 CSBarks Dog Festival is filled with dog performances, demos, contests, and more!
 The Festival is Sunday, September 10, from 10:00 am to 3:00 pm, at Carol Stream Town Center, Carol Stream.

-Past attractions have included Disc Dogs, Fly Ball, Weiner dog races, Lure coursing, and our own Parade of Breeds.
+Attractions include frisbee dog demonstrations, K-9 Noseworks demonstrations, Lure coursing, Canine Good Citizen testing, and our own Wiener dog races, cool contests, and Parade of Breeds.
 As we get closer to the event and line up our activities, we’ll update this page.

 CSBarks also features many dog vendors in the Fido Shopping Mall, a trolley to shuttle both dogs and their people to and from the site, kids crafts, and food trucks.
 Admission to the festival is free.
-Some activities, such as Weiner races, will request a small donation to participate.
+Some activities, such as Wiener races and lure coursing, will request a small fee to participate.

 Friendly, leashed and vaccinated dogs (and their owners) are welcome.
 CSBarks is held at Carol Stream Town Center (Gary Ave & Lies Rd), in Carol Stream, 30 miles west of Chicago.

 We will line up all the dogs by Breed and parade around the Main Arena.
 Click here for a list of dogs we’ve had parade with us in the past.
-Don’t see your dog breed, contact us and will make sure your dog is included.
+Don’t see your dog breed?
+Contact us and we will make sure your dog is included.
 This parade is a crowd favorite!

 Discover dozens of new products and services for your four legged friends in our Fido Mall.